HomeQueensland doctor pay › Consultants

 • Professional Development Allowance of $22,145/year is one of the highest PDA rates of any eastern state for specialist-level doctors.

-• Rural Attraction and Retention Allowance of up to 35% (rising to 40% from 1 July 2026 under MOCA7) applies for eligible rural and remote positions.
+• Rural Attraction and Retention Allowance of up to 40% (raised from 35% on 1 July 2026 under MOCA7) applies for eligible rural and remote positions.

 • QLD VMO1 2023 sets confirmed specialist sessional rates: $804–$956 per 4-hour session (1 July 2025, 48% loaded) — one of the few states with a formally published sessional rate schedule.